 The equation is simple: Healthcare-related organizatins and businesses need trained, prepared workers; and people in the community need jobs - particularly in stable career paths that offer opportunities for growth and advancement.
 The Health Professions Education Consortium (HPEC) exists to help those two needs become one another's solutions.
 HPEC works to:

 As a national leader in interprofessional healthcare and biomedical education, one of Rosalind Franklin University's top priorities is helping our neighbors address their healthcare needs.
 It's a big goal, and it will take time, but one of the best ways we can reach it is by understanding what is needed and helping to prepare people who live in our community to become the next generation of healthcare industry professionals.

-That's why, in 2012, Dr. K. Michael Welch, former President and CEO of Rosalind Franklin University of Medicine and Science, led the formation of a community innovation cluster called the Health Professions Education Consortium – we call it HPEC for short.
+That's why, in 2012 the university led the effort to create a community innovation cluster called the Health Professions Education Consortium – we call it HPEC for short.